stochastical/abstractnonsense/content/blog/2025-08-01-a-living-log-of-lexical-learnings.md

 tags: ["vocabulary"]
 ---

-> This is a living document where I collect new words I encounter in my reading and daily life.
-All definitions herein are from the Oxford Dictionary of English.
+> This is a living document in which I collect new words I encounter in my reading and daily life.
+All definitions herein are from the *Oxford Dictionary of English*.

 {{< vocabulary >}}